 FOOD SETTING AT BEEP SPECIAL INSTRUCTIONS FISH Fillets FISH Turn over.
 Separate fillets when partially thawed if possible.
 Place in a microwavable baking dish.
 Carefully separate fillets under cold water.
 Steaks FISH Separate and rearrange.
 Place in a microwavable baking dish.
 Run cold water over to finish defrosting.
-Whole FISH Place in a microwavable baking dish.
+Whole FISH Turn over.
+Place in a microwavable baking dish.
 Cover head and tail with foil; do not let foil touch sides of microwave .
 Finish defrosting by immersing in cold water.
 SHELLFISH Crabmeat FISH Break apart.
+Turn over.
 Place in a microwavable baking dish.
-Lobster tails FISH Rearrange.
+Lobster tails FISH Turn over and rearrange.
 Place in a microwavable baking dish.
 Shrimp FISH Separate and rearrange.
 Place in a microwavable baking dish.
 Scallops FISH Separate and rearrange.
 Place in a microwavable baking dish.

-NOTE: Food to be defrosted must be not more than 6.0 lbs.
+NOTE: Food to be defrosted must be not more than 6.0 lbs (4.0 Kg).